banyancomputer/banyan-core/README.md

 ### 📦 Dependencies

-You should have a working Rust toolchain, yarn, and sqlite installed on your machine.
+You should have a working Rust toolchain, yarn, docker, and sqlite installed on your machine.

 ### 💰 Install `sqlx-cli`